What to expect when you visit . . .

 Pick a pew — any pew!
 Pastor always prefers for folks to sit towards the front, but feel free to sit anywhere you like.
 Towards the back there is a space where a pew was removed, giving space for a wheel chair, or for families with young children who need some room to move about.

 When you sit down in the church itself, you will find two different hymnals in the pew.
 One is the Lutheran Book of Worship, a hardback green book, and the other is With One Voice, a paperback blue hymnal.
 These contain the hymns we sing during the service.
+They also contain prayers and other helpful devotional materials.

 At the start of the service, Pastor will make general announcements, and we will take a few moments to prepare our hearts and minds for worship during the Prelude (an introductory piece of music that sets the tone for the day).
 After the Prelude, Pastor will invite you to stand, as you are able, for prayer asking for God’s forgiveness.
 The announcement of God’s forgiveness is then normally followed by the opening hymn.
 Everything you need to know is printed in the bulletin.

 Each Sunday we share the Peace of the Lord with each other.
-We greet the other worshippers with the words, “The Peace of the Lord be with you.”
+We greet the other worshipers with the words, “The Peace of the Lord be with you.”
 They respond, “And also with you.”
 Trinity’s people enjoy passing the peace and tend to get out of their pew and share God’s peace with many folks.

-Almost every Sunday we share the Lord’s Supper, also known as Holy Communion.
+Every Sunday we share the Lord’s Supper, also known as Holy Communion.
 This is the family meal.
 On most Sundays, we will receive Communion by Intinction; that is, dipping the wafer into the wine or grape juice.
 You do not need to be a member of Trinity to receive Holy Communion, but we do ask that you believe in Jesus as your Lord and Savior.